scorpido74/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="sap-vm-extension-check"></a>Controle van SAP-VM-extensie

-Controleer of de VM-extensie voor SAP werkt, zoals beschreven in [controles en probleem oplossing voor end-to-end gegevens verzameling voor SAP host agent][deployment-guide-troubleshooting-chapter].
+Controleer of de VM-extensie voor SAP werkt, zoals wordt beschreven in [controles en probleem oplossing][deployment-guide-troubleshooting-chapter].

 ### <a name="scenario-3-moving-an-on-premises-vm-by-using-a-non-generalized-azure-vhd-with-sap"></a><a name="a9a60133-a763-4de8-8986-ac0fa33aa8c1"></a>Scenario 3: een on-premises VM verplaatsen met behulp van een niet-gegeneraliseerde virtuele harde schijf met SAP